The Department of Housing and Community Development is ready to help families in need during the COVID-19 health crisis.

-- Higher Benefit and Longer-term relief: Households may be eligible for up to twelve (12) months of rental arrears (plus an extra 3 months if funding allows and need is demonstrated), as well as overdue utilities arrears up to $1,500.
-All rent and utility arrears must have been, accrued after 3/13/20.
+- Higher Benefit and Longer-term relief: Households may be eligible for up to eighteen (18) months of rental arrears and/or future rent, as well as overdue utilities arrears up to $1,500.
+Applicants who do not receive federal housing subsidies (i.e. Section 8) may be eligible for future rent stipends.
+All rent and utility arrears must have been accrued after 3/13/20.

 - Under RAFT/ERMA, renters and landlords may receive up to $10,000 during state of emergency and up to $7,000 for six months after end of state of emergency.

 - Higher income eligibility: Renters applying for assistance may earn up to 80% of Area Median Income (AMI).
 Visit our agency locator to determine a region’s AMI.
 If an adult in the household has zero income, their zero income status may be self-attested in the application and does not require additional documentation.